 Traditionally Berber jewelry is made of silver.
 It is believed that silver represents purity since it resembles white color.
-This, and the availability of the material in the region, are two main reasons why this is the case.
+This, and the availability of the material in the region, are the two main reasons why this is the case.
 Morocco alone is a top 20 global silver producer.
-Today, there is some gold jewelry sold in cities’ souks but it’s a rather modernized version of the orthodox Berber jewelry.
+Today, there is gold Berber jewelry sold in cities’ souks too, but it’s a rather modernized version of the orthodox Berber jewelry.

 SYMBOLISM IN BERBER JEWELRY

 It’s not uncommon to encounter symbolic themes in tribal adornment and Berber jewelry is no exception.
 In fact, it’s packed with cultural symbolism.
 Some of the most common ones are described below.

 Fibulae is a triangularly shaped jewelry piece usually in a form of a pin, broach, or pendant.
 It’s practical as much as it’s meaningful.
 The triangle represents a woman, or fertility more specifically, and therefore home and family.
 It is one of the most recognizable and ever-present symbols in Berber jewelry.

 And speaking of fertility, another important symbolic jewel is the tasfift; an elaborate headpiece consisting of dangly coins worn by a woman on her wedding day among other occasions.
 If the occasion is, in fact, a wedding, it has a rooster or chicken on the tip of the head promoting bride’s abundance.
 It’s an absolute statement and such a stunning ornament.

 Khamsa, also known as the Hand of Fatima, is a palm-shaped talisman that guards against evil and malice.
 A common symbol in Islamic and Jewish faiths, it was introduced to Berbers by Arabs that conquered North Africa in the 7th century.
 Besides jewelry, it can also be attached to door knocks for home protection.